Learning & Wellbeing

 All students will experience sessions on School Wide Positive Behaviour Supports (SWPBS), respectful relationships, social and emotional learning and study skills.
 The emphasis on different topics changes, depending on the stage of schooling.
 For example, at Year 10 the focus is on course counselling while there is a greater emphasis on study skills at Years 11 and 12.

-The School has a dedicated time for Learning Mentor activities every Wednesday, immediately after recess for all students and staff.
+We have a dedicated time for Learning & Wellbeing activities every Wednesday, immediately after recess for all students and staff.

-Where possible, students will have the same Learning Mentor in Year 7 & 8, Year 9 they have their core teacher from the ARCH program and in Years 10 to 12, students will generally stay with the same Learning Mentor for the three years, enabling the further development of relationships between the school, the student and their parents.
+Where possible, students will have the same Mentor in Year 7 & 8, Year 9 they have their core teacher from the ARCH program and in Years 10 to 12, students will generally stay with the same Learning & Wellbeing group for the three years, enabling the further development of relationships between the school, the student and their parents.

 The Mentor is the person in the school who really gets to know, understand and assist the student in their learning and their pathway as they move throughout the school.
 They will provide students with the necessary balance of support and challenge to enable them to grow as a learner and to provide opportunities and support for social and emotional learning.